- Sphere Engine overview

 Can my Sphere Engine program operate on files and directories?

-Yes - Sphere Engine allows you to perform disk operations within an isolated workspace dedicated to a single submission.
+For the Compilers and Problems modules, you can perform disk operations within an isolated workspace dedicated to a single submission.
 Find out more about performing disk operations from the disk operations article.

 Which data streams and for what purpose are used when processing the submission inside Sphere Engine?